devops-infra/action-commit-push/README.md

 * Can add a custom prefix to commit message by setting `commit_prefix`.
 * Can create a new branch when `target_branch` is set.
 * Can add a timestamp to a branch name, when `target_branch` is set and `add_timestamp` is `true`.
 Will create a branch named `${branch_name}/${add_timestamp}`.
 Great for cron-based updates.
+* As a commit message will use `commit_message` if set, or `commit_prefix` and add changed files or just list changed files.
 * Good to combine with my other action [devops-infra/action-pull-request](https://github.com/devops-infra/action-pull-request).